 - Update terminals and technology

-Offer Multiple In-Person Payment Methods
+Offer Multiple In-Person Ways to Collect Payments

 The way patients pay has evolved beyond cash or check.
 Some patients may prefer to use a particular credit card, mobile wallets, or an HSA card.
 It’s important to be able to quickly and easily accept every kind of payment.